dhruv114523/SOA-Competition/README.md

-# SOA Competition – EDFIP Project Repository
+# SOA Competition - EDFIP Project Repository

 This repository contains analysis and modeling work submitted for the **EDFIP Project** in the **2025 SOA Competition**.
-It includes two related but distinct components:

-1. **Loss Analysis for Earth-Type Dams**
-2. **Premium Calculation Model for Insurance Pricing**

-Each component is self-contained and has its own `README.md` with detailed documentation.
-This file provides a high-level overview of the repository structure and purpose.

----

-## Disclaimer

-2 more scripts have been added, this README and their respective READMEs will be updated shortly
+It includes four main components covering exploratory data analysis, inflation forecasting, loss analysis, and premium calculation.

 ---